adolfintel/Windows10-Privacy/README.md

 ## Introduction
 Windows 10 has raised several concerns about privacy due to the fact that it has a lot of telemetry and online features.
 In response to these concerns, Microsoft released [a document explaining exactly what data they collect](https://technet.microsoft.com/itpro/windows/configure/windows-diagnostic-data), and now Windows 10 even has a [Diagnostic Data Viewer](https://www.microsoft.com/en-us/store/p/diagnostic-data-viewer/9n8wtrrsq8f7).
 Most of it seems pretty legit stuff when telemetry is set to basic, but still, if you don't trust them, here's how to prevent Windows 10 from sending your data to Microsoft.
-Last update: September 26, 2018
+Last update: November 6, 2018

 __Important:__ If you decide to follow this guide, you will not be able to use your Microsoft account, or the Windows Store.
 These steps cannot be reverted without reinstalling Windows!
 Do this at your own risk.